arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Wi-Fi® module, the [`WiFi` library](https://www.arduino.cc/reference/en/libraries/wifi/), right out of the box.
 Let's walk through an example code demonstrating some of the module's capabilities.

 The sketch below enables an Opta™ device to connect to the Internet via a Wi-Fi® connection (just like the [Ethernet example](#ethernet) shown before).
-Once connected, it performs a GET request to the OpenWeatherMap API to fetch the current weather data for Turin, Italy (where the Arduino PRO office is located).
-It then parses the received JSON object using the ArduinoJson library to extract key weather parameters (in metric units): temperature, atmospheric pressure, humidity, and wind speed.
+Once connected, it performs a `GET` request to the [`ip-api.com`](https://ip-api.com/) server to fetch details related to its IP address.
+It then parses the received JSON object using the [`Arduino_JSON` library](https://github.com/arduino-libraries/Arduino_JSON) to extract key IP details: IP address, city, region, and country.
 This data is then printed to the Arduino IDE's Serial Monitor.

 You need to create first a header file named `arduino_secrets.h` to store your Wi-Fi® network credentials.
 To do this, add a new tab by clicking on the ellipsis (the three horizontal dots) button located on the top right of the Arduino IDE 2.0.

 ![Creating a tab in the Arduino IDE 2.0](assets/user-manual-16.png)

-Put `arduino_secrets.h` as the `Name for new file" and enter the following code on the header file:
+Put `arduino_secrets.h` as the "Name for new file" and enter the following code on the header file:

 ```arduino
 char ssid[] = "SECRET_SSID"; // Your network SSID (name)